 Under the newly enacted Inflation Reduction Act, Qualified Small Business (QSB) is allowed to use their qualified R&D credits up to $500,000, i.e. to offset the 6.2% employer portion of Social Security payroll tax liability, up to $250,000 and an additional $250,000 that can be used to offset the 1.45% employer portion of Medicare payroll tax liability.

-The research tax credit or R & D tax credit is designed for companies developing new or innovative products, processes, computer software, techniques, formulas or inventions, that result in new or improved functionality, performance, reliability, or quality.
-The research tax credit is available at the federal and state level, but this post is devoted to Federal tax credit for R & D.
+The research and development tax credit or R & D tax credit is designed for companies developing new or innovative products, processes, computer software, techniques, formulas or inventions that result in new or improved functionality, performance, reliability, or quality.
+The research tax credit is available at the federal and state level, but this post is devoted to the Federal tax credit for R&D.

 Simplified R&D Tax Credit Calculator

 Who is Eligible for the R&D Tax Credit?

 The companies can be eligible for the R&D tax credit for product development, activities, and operations, such as new manufacturing processes, software development, and quality enhancements.
 Start-ups may also be eligible to apply for the R&D tax credit against their payroll tax for up to five years.
 A business organization could be eligible for the R&D tax credit if it:

 - invests time and money in creating new or innovative products or improving existing products or

 - invests in developing processes, patents, prototypes, or software and